Topological two-body interaction obstructing trivial ground states: an indicator of fractional Chern insulators: Conclusions

 In this paper, we investigated the role of the topology of two-body interactions in the realization of FCIs.
 We defined the matrix $\hat{S}_{\bm{q}}$, which characterizes the effective interaction projected onto the band, and formulated the two-particle problem using $\hat{S}_{\bm{q}}$.
 This approach can be applied to both fermions and bosons by switching the symmetry of $\hat{S}_{\bm{q}}$.
 We also focused on the pseudopotential in the FQHE problem and qualitatively discussed that the small Hamiltonian $h_{\bm{q}}=\hat{S}_{\bm{q}}\hat{S}^{\dagger}_{\bm{q}}$, whose eigenvalues are the energy of the bound states, should possess two-particle Chern bands.
 The relationships between the exact diagonalization spectra at $\nu=1/3$ filling and the two-particle band structures support this claim.
 Finally, by decomposing the topological two-body interaction into scattering channels, we proposed an intuitive picture in which the interaction itself hosts the Wannier obstruction and thereby acts to prevent a trivial ground state.

-The notion of topological two-body interaction introduced in this paper opens up several potential avenues for future research. \begin{itemize} \item By investigating how the interplay between single-particle topological and geometrical structures and interactions influences the two-body topological structure, one may identify favorable conditions for realizing FCIs. \item It is of interest to explore what types of phases may emerge from topological two-body interactions in systems without single-particle topology or at arbitrary filling factors.
+The notion of topological two-body interaction introduced in this paper opens up several potential avenues for future research. \begin{itemize} \item By investigating how the interplay between single-particle topological and geometrical structures and interactions influences the two-body topological structure, one may identify favorable conditions for realizing FCIs.
+Focusing on the relationship between two-particle bands and two-particle Landau levels, it is interesting to consider the properties of the quantum geometric tensor defined for the two-particle bands and their connection to the stability of FCIs.
+Similar to the case of single-particle bands, the trace condition may play an important role.
+Whether FCIs with higher Chern numbers or non-Abelian FCIs can be characterized by topological two-body interactions remains a nontrivial open question for future work. \item It is of interest to explore what types of phases may emerge from topological two-body interactions in systems without single-particle topology or at arbitrary filling factors.
 At sufficient filling, electrons are expected to occupy near-zero-energy topological (delocalized) bound states, which may lead to exotic states such as superconductivity. \item It is also of interest to examine what phases may emerge when the two-particle topology is characterized by a $\mathbb{Z}_2$ invariant, and to explore potential connections to fractional topological insulators \cite{levin2009fractional,stern2016fractional}. \end{itemize} We believe that these issues represent intriguing directions in the exploration of strongly correlated phenomena in flat-band systems. \acknowledgements The authors thank Koji Kudo for the insightful discussions that contributed to a deeper understanding of the projection Hamiltonian.
 This work was supported by JSPS KAKENHI Grant No.~JP20K14373 and No.~JP23K03243. \\